Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Oatmeal Honey Gentle Scrub.

-Oatmeal creates gentle exfoliation and honey moisturizes and soothes making this scrub perfect for after sun calm and smooth.
+Oatmeal creates gentle exfoliation and honey moisturizes and soothes, making this scrub perfect for after sun, calm and smooth.

 Ingredients.

-Two tablespoons ground oatmeal.
+Two tablespoons of ground oatmeal.

-One tablespoon raw honey.
+One tablespoon of raw honey.

 Splash of water or milk to blend.